Data Services Open the Door To Data Sharing

 Standards-based Data Services Layer

-- Sharing Refinery Data Enterprise-wide – Using the process manufacturing standard called MIMOSA along with Composite data virtualization, this energy company ensures similar data is delivered consistently across all refineries.
+- Sharing Refinery Data Enterprise-wide – Using the process manufacturing standard called MIMOSA along with Cisco data virtualization, this energy company ensures similar data is delivered consistently across all refineries.
 For example, operations analysts studying pump failures to optimize preventative maintenance now have easy access to data from all pumps in all of the refineries, thereby significantly improving the quality of analysis.
 This approach has led to better business decision making that has increased refinery yields, lowered equipment maintenance costs and produced better regulatory compliance.

 - Sharing Intelligence Data across Government Agency Boundaries– To better control threats, intelligence analysts need to use information both within and across multiple government agencies.
-For example, using Composite and several standards, including the Intelligence Community Data Layer (ICDL), the National Information Exchange Model (NIEM), and the Maritime Information Exchange Model (MIEM), agencies such as the Drug Enforcement Administration and the Immigration and Naturalization Service can now easily share passenger, crew and manifest data from a U.S. Coast Guard port arrivals data warehouse.
+For example, using CIS and several standards, including the Intelligence Community Data Layer (ICDL), the National Information Exchange Model (NIEM), and the Maritime Information Exchange Model (MIEM), agencies such as the Drug Enforcement Administration and the Immigration and Naturalization Service can now easily share passenger, crew and manifest data from a U.S. Coast Guard port arrivals data warehouse.
 As a result, these agencies better protect America’s security, doing so in a more cost effective way.